CleanOak/Touch_and_bite_PP4/README.md

 #### Database

-- Built with Python and the Django framework with a database of a Postgres for the deployed Heroku version(production)
+- Built with Python and the Django framework with a database of Postgresql for the deployed Heroku version(production)
 - Two database model shows all the fields stored in the database

 ![Database Model](https://github.com/CleanOak/Touch_and_bite_PP4/blob/main/docs/database_design.png)